Pennamahesh/Bookztron-E-Commerce_Book_Store/README.md

 10. Once the pull request is approved and merged you can pull the changes from upstream to your local repo and delete your extra branch(es).
 11. And last but not least: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.

+🛠️ Issues in package.json / package-lock.json
+1. Old package-lock.json
+You're getting:
+npm warn old lockfile
+This means the lock file was created with an older version of npm (probably v6 or v7), but you're currently using npm v10.8.2.

+Solution: You can regenerate the lockfile with the current version of npm: rm package-lock.json npm install
+This will recreate package-lock.json compatible with your current Node.js and npm.

+2. Engine Compatibility Warning npm warn EBADENGINE Unsupported engine {
+  package: 'react-lottie@1.2.3',
+  required: { npm: '^3.0.0' },
+  current: { node: 'v18.20.8', npm: '10.8.2' }
+}
+The react-lottie package declares support only for old npm v3, but you're using npm v10.
+This doesn't break things now, but it's a bad sign for long-term maintenance.

+Options:

+Ignore if everything works.

+Replace react-lottie with a maintained fork like lottie-react.

+🧹 Optional Cleanup
+Run this to fix vulnerabilities and clean dependencies: npm audit fix
+For aggressive cleanup (may break things): npm audit fix --force

 ## You can report issues on this project using Github issue
 1. You can read more about this from [Github Docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)